 Scott Romeika, Senior Director, joined the Wharton advising team in 2003.
 Scott not only manages undergraduate advising services, but also plays an active role in the development of interschool initiatives, works to build and strengthen international opportunities for our students, and represents the Wharton School on a number of university committees.
 Scott provides support and guidance to the faculty on academic programs and policies and is responsible for their implementation and oversight.
-Scott received his B.A. in Psychology from the University of Pennsylvania, and his M.A. and Psy.D. (doctor of psychology) from Widener University.
+Scott received his B.A. in Psychology from the University of Pennsylvania, and his M.A. and Psy.D.
+(Doctor of Psychology) from Widener University.
 He has completed internships in clinical psychology, college counseling, and school psychology settings.
 Outside the office, Scott enjoys running (scenic and muddy trails are best), music, trivia, baseball (go Phillies!), and Scrabble.
 Scott can be reached at firstname.lastname@example.org.

 Utsav Schurmans, Director of Research and Scholars Programs, manages the Undergraduate Division’s research and scholars initiatives and works to promote research experiences for all Wharton undergraduate students.
 He oversees the Joseph Wharton Scholars and Wharton Research Scholars programs as well as SPUR and SIRE.
 He also works closely with faculty from WFCUR and is a liaison to the University with respect to undergraduate research initiatives.
 Utsav received his Lincentiaat in Archaeology from the University of Leuven in Belgium, M.A. in Anthropology from Arizona State University, and Ph.D. in Anthropology from the University of Pennsylvania.
 Based on his research in North Africa, the Near East, and Europe, Utsav has published numerous journal articles and edited a book on the use of stone tools during the Paleolithic.
 Prior to joining Wharton, Utsav taught courses, worked at the Penn Museum, and, most recently, served as House Dean in Ware College House, where he enjoyed advising and mentoring students.
 Utsav is actively engaged on campus in roles such as principal advisor to the Mayor’s Scholars Program, Open Expression Monitor, and Past-Chair of the Penn Professional Staff Assembly.
 In his spare time, Utsav plays ultimate Frisbee, travels, and goofs around with his three kids.
 Utsav can be reached at email@example.com.

-Liz Sutton, Senior Associate Director, First-Year Academic Initiatives, serves as NCAA eligibility officer for the Wharton Undergraduate Division and as the contact person for study abroad programs in Australia and New Zealand.
+Liz Sutton, Senior Associate Director, First-Year Academic Initiatives, serves as NCAA eligibility officer for the Wharton Undergraduate Division and as the contact person for study abroad programs in Australia and the Middle East.
 She is the liaison to various academic resource centers on campus including CAPS, the Weingarten Learning Resource Center, and the Tutoring Center.
 Liz earned her Ed.M. in Higher Education from the Harvard Graduate School of Education in 2010 and her B.A. in Comparative Religion from Tufts University in 2005.
 She is a dance and theatre enthusiast (sneaking her way on stage when possible) and enjoys yoga, soccer, and NBC’s Parks & Recreation.
 Liz can be reached at firstname.lastname@example.org.

 Teran Tadal, Associate Director, is excited about helping students with their academic journey at Wharton.
 She manages equity and access programming for Wharton undergraduates including the Wharton Successful Transition & Empowerment Program (STEP), and the Division’s pre-college summer programs.
 Teran also works closely with the Office of Undergraduate Admissions and is a point of contact for LEAD and LBW alumni at the University.
 She earned her B.A. in Environmental Studies from Union College (NY) and her M.S.Ed. in Higher Education from the University of Pennsylvania.
 In her spare time, she loves to travel, to explore Philadelphia, try new foods, play soccer, and write about herself in the third person.
 Teran can be reached at email@example.com.